Orbital Kerr effect and terahertz detection via the nonlinear Hall effect: Two dimensional nonmagnetic systems

 Large nonlinear Hall effect and orbital Kerr effect are expected to be found in materials displaying diverging Berry curvature close to Fermi level, i.e., typically Dirac or Weyl semimetals \cite{Armitage2018}.
 Recently, it has been proposed that the family of van der Waals compounds Nb$_{2n+1}$Si$_n$Te$_{4n+2}$ can also display Dirac nodes \cite{Yang2020b} and nodal lines \cite{Liu2023}.
 A model Hamiltonian for such a system reads $\mathcal{H}_{\mathbf{k}}=\mathcal{H}_{\mathbf{k}}^{(0)}+\mathcal{H}_{\mathbf{k}}^{(soc)}$, where \cite{Zhao2023}

 In Eqs. \eqref{15}-\eqref{16}, $t$ and $\delta t$ are the intra and inter-chain hopping parameters, respectively, and $\lambda_i$ ($i=1...3$) are the Rashba parameters.
 Considering that the Berry curvature and the orbital moment are parallel to $\hat{z}$, the nonequilibrium orbital magnetization is along $\hat{z}$ and a current flowing along $\hat{y}$ generates a second-order Hall current along $\hat{x}$ with the BCD coefficient $D_{yz}$.
 Let us first study the nonequilibrium orbital Kerr effect in this system, showing the behavior of the BCD, the longitudinal conductivity, and the Kerr angle as a function of the energy of the incident light.
-Our results are reported in Fig. \ref{Fig4} for the same incidence angle as for WTe$_2$ bilayer.
+Our results are reported in Fig. \ref{Fig4}.

 In Fig. \ref{Fig4}(a), we verify that at zero frequency the real part of the BCD is finite while its imaginary part vanishes, as expected.
 The coefficients also tend to zero upon increasing the frequency, with peaks close to $\hbar\omega \to 100$ meV.
 Besides, the longitudinal conductivity is almost a constant for the region $\hbar\omega\leq 300$ meV [Fig. \ref{Fig4}(b)] and then decreases slowly with the frequency.
-This signal has the same order of magnitude as the response reported in previous experiments on Nb$_3$SiTe$_6$ \cite{Hu2015c,Allah2023}, whereas the nonequilibrium orbital Kerr effect is comparable to the one computed in WTe$_2$ bilayer in the previous section.
+This signal has the same order of magnitude as the response reported in previous experiments on Nb$_3$SiTe$_6$ \cite{Hu2015c,Allah2023}, whereas the nonequilibrium orbital Kerr effect is notoriously smaller than the one computed in WTe$_2$ because of the differences in the BCD and the longitudinal conductivity.
 We also find that restoring inversion symmetry by tuning the inter-chain hopping to zero progressively quenches the BCD [Fig. \ref{Fig4}(d,e)] and nonequilibrium orbital Kerr effect [Fig. \ref{Fig4}(f)].
 Finally, Fig. \ref{Fig5} shows the orbital Edelstein coefficient and BCD, $\alpha_{zy}$ and $\mu D_{yz}$, as a function of the chemical potential $\mu$ in the d.c. limit.
 Whereas both functions have a similar behavior, their magnitude is markedly different.
 This again suggests that although both the nonequilibrium orbital moment and nonlinear anomalous Hall effect are companion phenomena that exist under the same symmetry-breaking conditions, an explicit relationship between these two mechanisms can only be established in the limiting case of gapped Dirac systems.